WaveMaker

 WaveMaker is a Java-based low-code development platform designed for building software applications and platforms.
 The company, WaveMaker Inc., is based in Mountain View, California.
-The platform is intended to assist enterprises in speeding up their application development and IT modernization initiatives through low-code capabilities.
-Additionally, for independent software vendors (ISVs), WaveMaker serves as a customizable low-code component that integrates into their products.
+The platform is marketed as a tool for application development and IT modernization.
+It is also used by independent software vendors (ISVs) as a component within their products.

-The WaveMaker Platform is a licensed software platform allowing organizations to establish their own end-to-application platform-as-a-service (PaaS) for the creation and operation of custom apps.
-It allows developers and business users to create apps that are customizable.
-These applications can seamlessly consume APIs, visualize data, and automatically adapt to multi-device responsive interfaces.
+The platform is licensed to organizations to set up a platform-as-a-service (PaaS) environment for developing and running applications.
+It can be used by both developers and business users to build applications.
+These applications support API integration, data visualization, and responsive user interfaces.

-WaveMaker's low-code platform allows organizations to deploy applications on either public or private cloud infrastructure.
-Containers can be deployed on top of virtual machines or directly on bare metal.
-The software features a graphical user interface (GUI) console for managing IT app infrastructure, leveraging the capabilities of Docker containerization.
+Applications built on the platform can be deployed on public or private cloud infrastructure.Containers can be deployed on top of virtual machines or directly on bare metal.
+The software includes a graphical user interface (GUI) console for managing infrastructure using Docker containerization.

-The solution offers functionalities for automating application deployment, managing the application lifecycle, overseeing release management, and controlling deployment workflows and access permissions:
+The platform provides features for application deployment, lifecycle and release management, deployment workflows, and access control: